REI Co-op Flash 22

 Pockets and Organization

-REI has also packed an impressive amount of external attachment points on the Flash 22, ranging from a stowable ice axe loop with top attachment (the top bungee is conspicuously missing on the Flash 18), to daisy chains on each side and lash points for compression straps at the top and bottom.
-All in all, it’s a fairly impressive feature set for such a lightweight build, and we appreciate the additional organization you get from the top lid and side dump pockets (left off the Flash 18).
+REI has also packed an impressive amount of external attachment points on the Flash 22, ranging from a stowable ice axe loop with top attachment (the top bungee is conspicuously missing on the Flash 18) to daisy chains on each side and lash points for compression straps at the top and bottom.
+All in all, it’s a fairly impressive feature set for such a lightweight build, and we appreciate the additional organization you get from the top lid and side dump pockets (left off the smaller Flash 18).

 Build Quality and Durability

-Thin material aside, the pack is well-built with a noticeable attention to detail, from the stowaway pockets for the ice axe attachment points to the sleek hydration tube sleeves on each shoulder strap.
-In addition, all of the buckles, cords, and zippers have worked flawlessly throughout our testing, and all signs point to the Flash 22 having a nice long life (which is significant, given its low $60 price tag).
-One final thing to note: when removing the foam backpanel on the 18-liter version of the Flash, we tore a chunk out of.
+Thin material aside, the REI Co-op Flash 22 is well built with noticeable attention to detail, from the stowaway tool loop at the base to the sleek hydration tube sleeves on each shoulder strap.
+In addition, all of the buckles, cords, and zippers have worked flawlessly throughout testing, and all signs point to the Flash 22 having a long life (which is significant given its low $60 price tag).
+One final thing to note: When removing the foam backpanel on the 18-liter version of the Flash, we tore a chunk out of it.
 Given the similarities between the two designs, it’s a good idea to treat the panel with care if you plan to remove it to cut weight or for use as a sit pad.

 Fit and Sizing

-REI Co-op Flash 22 Pack (webbing hipbelt)
+REI Co-op Flash 22 daypack (adjusting hipbelt)

 Other Versions of the REI Co-op Flash